How to Find Your Purpose and Passion in Life Using Career Psychology

 - Consider the leaves that affected you as you navigated the storms of your life.
 How can you impact others moving forward?

 - Identify three professional goals from your branches.
 Over the next week, what will be your first step toward achieving that goal?
 What resources and support do you need?

-Happenstance Learning Theory Return to jump links
+Happenstance Learning Theory

 While part of our lives can be planned, unexpected situations also offer opportunities.
 Happenstance Learning Theory, a model of career counseling rather than a specific activity, facilitates a consistent state of learning by encouraging people to maintain curiosity and take advantage of the unforeseen opportunities and life situations that they encounter.